steven-ferrer/bomberman-ai/README.md

 # Bomberman AI
 #### Evolving AI using Genetic Programming Technique applied to Bomberman.

-> The game is currently on development.
+> The game is currently under development.
 Anyone can pull a request if you found a bug or you want to optimize the game.
 > You can also clone the repository and use it to your own projects (credit to me).
-> Our aim is to implement the algorithms in this game such as A* pathfinding for Aggressive and Defensive behavior of Predefined-AI and Evolving AI using Genetic algorithm
+> Our aim is to implement the algorithms such as A* pathfinding for Aggressive and Defensive behavior of Predefined-AI and Evolving AI using Genetic algorithm in this game.

- You can check our documentation included to this repository to know more about the artificial intelligence for bomberman game and our main objectives.
+ You can check our documentation included in this repository to know more about the artificial intelligence for bomberman game and our main objectives.

  ### Todos
  - Aggressive AI (`predefined behaviors or sets of instructions`)